olli-io/hexapod-servo2040-driver/README.md

 To calibrate servos, load the included [servo calibration firmaware](servoCalibration.uf2) to the servo2040.
 This utility streamlines the PWM value acquisition process: a table is produced at the end of the program, which you can copy or screenshot for later use in your host configuration.
 A tutorial video for using `servoCalibration.uf2` can be found [here](https://youtu.be/w5ZRXiZLpTk).

 ## Communication protocol
 The firmware implements a thin binary protocol over the host serial link. `SET` writes pulse widths or digital outputs to one or more consecutive pins; `GET` reads the last commanded pulse, the bus voltage/current, or the touch inputs.
 Command bytes have the MSB set; data bytes do not — this is how the parser resynchronizes after errors.
 See [`protocol.md`](protocol.md) for the full byte-level specification.

-## Dependencies
-This application is written in C++ for speed and performance.

-The [pico-SDK](https://github.com/raspberrypi/pico-sdk) and [pimoroni-pico](https://github.com/pimoroni/pimoroni-pico) are required libraries for Servo 2040 development.
-It's recommended to start by running a "hello world" example using pico-SDK, then slowly modifying CMake files and dependencies to migrate the pimoroni-pico library into your development environment (this is the tricky part!) and implementing the [C++ pimoroni servo2040 examples](https://github.com/pimoroni/pimoroni-pico/tree/main/examples/servo2040) one at a time.

-Development on the Servo 2040 can also be done using MicroPython, but this is outside the scope of this repository.
-A tutorial for setting up a MicroPython development environment can be found [here](https://github.com/pimoroni/pimoroni-pico/blob/main/setting-up-micropython.md).

-# Community & Feedback
-The upstream project is part of an active hexapod robotics community.
-If you would like to build your own hexapod and join the community, consider the [discord channel](https://discord.gg/vb8YWMfBuk) linked from the upstream repository.

-Bug reports, feature requests, and general feedback for this fork are welcome.